stevenewbs/autohome/README.md

 # autohome
-some python scripts for automating stuff around the house
+Basic python scripts for automating stuff around the house
+* findr.py - looks around the local network for a set of MAC addresses.
+Decides if you are home or not